liehe/liehe.github.io/_pages/about.md

 ---

-I am an incoming Tenure Track Assistant Professor at [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/) in the School of Computing and Artificial Intelligence.
+I am an incoming Tenure Track Assistant Professor at [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/) (SUFE) in the School of Computing and Artificial Intelligence.
 Prior to that, I obtained my Ph.D. at [MLO, École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/labs/mlo/), fortunately under the advised by Prof. Martin Jaggi.
 I received the Master of Science degree from EPFL and Bachelor of Science degree from University of Science and Technology of China (USTC).